 Salesforce allows you to control access to data at many different levels i.e. object-level, the record-level and the field-level.
 Here we will focus on methods for controlling access to data at the record-level.
-In the most of scenario you can use Out-of-box sharing settings to grant record access, but there are few use cases where you have to write an Apex Managed Sharing to share the records with users or groups.
+In the most of the scenario you can use Out-of-box sharing settings to grant record access, but there are few use cases where you have to write an Apex Managed Sharing to share the records with users or groups.
 Apex Managed Sharing allows you to use Apex Code to build sophisticated and dynamic sharing settings that aren’t otherwise possible.
 In this article I will show you how can use Flow and Process Builder to solve these requirements instead of using Apex code.
 Let’s start with a business use case

 Business Use case:- Warren Mason is working as System administrator in Universal Container.
 Currently he is working on a project that is implementing an audit management for Assets.
 For this he has created a custom object Audit (OWD :- private) and few custom fields as Shown in the following screenshot